MakeSchool-Tutorials/web-7-react-redux-tetris-app/P18-Creating-a-Timer/content.md

 $ git push
 ```

-# Implement the Play Resume  button
+# Implement the Pause Resume button

 What if we need to use the bathroom, or get a snack, or both?
 With the timer now running, we might need to pause the game and resume it later.